 Plot: The inner sphere is a federation of numerous planets.
 While they lived in peace for many years, the planets within their borders have waged centuries of war against each other.
-During the midst of the wars, the entire federation was attacked by a new enemy who call themselves the clans.
-Adam Steiner, a man of royalty and high military ranking from the planet Somerset, seeks to wage battle against the clans after they take over his home planet.
+During the midst of the wars, the entire federation was attacked by a new enemy who call themselves the Clans.
+Adam Steiner, a man of royalty and high military ranking from the planet Somerset, seeks to wage battle against the Clans after they take over his home planet.

-Breakdown: The first episode does a meh job of introducing you to the world in which this show takes place.
+Breakdown: This first episode does a meh job of introducing you to the world in which this show takes place.
 We’re thrown in the middle of the invasion with no idea who anyone is or what’s going on until about four minutes into the show where we get our plot breakdown via the always helpful pre-opening song narration.

 After that, it still doesn’t do a great job of introducing us to the main characters.
 The most prominent ones I remember are Adam, who apparently maybe got a free ride in the military due to his vague royal status on a low ranking planet.
 He’s seemingly a noble guy who merely wants to save his home planet and he’s a responsible soldier as he still refuses to pass one of his friends in a mech piloting test or give her a second shot at the test since she showed she didn’t have the right frame of mind to pilot them.

 Kylie is the student who was failed, and she’s headstrong and a little bitchy.
 She blames Adam for not passing her or giving her another chance even though she stupidly failed the simulation and got herself virtually killed because she wanted to be a show off.
 She seems to stay on the Somerset liberation team as a Banshee (plane) pilot…..However, I don’t quite get why she’s good at that but not mech battles.
 The same mistake she made in that test could easily apply to battle planes.